Neil Gehrels Swift Observatory: Orbit boost mission

-NASA announced in September 2025 that due to natural orbital decay exacerbated by increased solar activity, Swift needed to be boosted to a higher orbit.
-NASA issued a contract to a private U.S. firm to perform the boost in 2026.
+In September 2025, NASA announced that, owing to natural orbital decay exacerbated by increased solar activity, Swift needed to be boosted to a higher orbit.
+Without this, Swift is projected to fall below 300 km by October, and to deorbit soon after.
+NASA issued a $30 million contract to a private Arizona based firm, Katalyst Space Technologies, to perform the boost in 2026.
+Katalyst announced that they would utilize a spacecraft launched on a Northrop Grumman Pegasus XL aircraft-borne rocket in mid-2026.